Passengers evacuated after fire erupts aboard plane at JFK

 While the plane was taxiing back to the gate, the was an indication that the brakes overheated, Delta officials said.

+In a video posted on the Port Authority Police Benevolent Association Twitter account, you can see firefighters hosing down and foaming the wheel and gear.

-Delta officials said “We apologized to our customers for the inconvenience.”
+Delta officials released a statement saying, "We apologized to our customers for the inconvenience."

-There were 205 customers and eight crew members who were evacuated.
+205 passengers and eight crew members were evacuated and rebooked onto other flights, officials said.

 No injuries were reported.